Blogs

 By Filsane Haji

 It started on a Monday with a focus on current research.
 One of the topics discussed was health inequality in lupus care.
-Lupus disproportionately affects women (90%!) and marginalised racial or ethnic groups.
-Lupus nephritis, a severe kidney disease, is also diagnosed at higher rates in marginalised groups compared to white populations.
+Lupus disproportionately affects women (90%!) and marginalized racial or ethnic groups.
+Lupus nephritis, a severe kidney disease, is also diagnosed at higher rates in marginalized groups compared to white populations.
 The speaker asked, why do these disparities exist?

 To start, social, economic and public policies have a huge impact on health outcomes.
 People may face financial difficulties, unemployment, lack of insurance coverage, low health literacy, and geographical barriers that limit access to quality care.
 Sadly, other previously overlooked factors causing disparities are a lack of social support and decreased trust in medical professionals in groups who were vulnerable to discrimination in healthcare.
 It was an eye-opening and moving discussion on the extent and impact of health inequity on the lives of people living with lupus.